limuy2022/trc/README.md

 ## Trc is a stack-based programming language

-Trc's syntax is easy,and have full toolchain.It is easy to learn modern c++ and compiler,too.
+Trc's syntax is easy,and have full toolchain.
+It is easy to learn modern c++ and compiler,too.

 ## language